-If we were to pause for a moment to think about everything we do unconsciously when we utter a single sentence, we would be truly amazed.
-If we only had to think consciously and to control with precision breathing, posture, balance and body language, articulation and coordination for speech signals, facial expressions and all the rest, our brain would not have time to think logically about anything else.
+If we focus for a moment on thinking about everything we do unconsciously when we speak a single sentence, we'd be truly amazed.
+If only we had to think deliberately and accurately control breathing for speaking, the correct posture for speaking, balance and body language while we speak, articulation and coordination of the phonatory apparatus, facial expression and everything else, our brain would no longer have time to build the thread of the logical thinking.

-In human reality, our capabilities consciously are very limited.
-According to the latest medical studies, less than 10% of the population is able to do two things at the same time.
-Many people are convinced that they are able to do more than two, but they are only deluding themselves that they are in control.
+In the human experience, our conscious capacities are very limited.
+According to the latest US studies, less than 10% of the population is able to do two distinct things at the same time.
+Many people are convinced that they can do more than two of them, but they are just deluding themselves into believing it is in their control.

-This step is critical as all of this teaches us how to "add” something to our own way of communicating, without worrying about our “voice” tool and without analyzing all the instinctive behaviors that each of us has developed through our own personal life experiences.
+This step is critical because everyone teaches how to "add" one layer to your communication style, without worrying about the "voice" instrument and analyzing all the instinctive behaviors that each of us has developed in his or her very personal life experience.